GijsBlankestijnFHNW/CoronaTrackerFHNW/readme.md

 ## Example
-An example version of this web-app can be found on: https://coronatrackerfhnw.herokuapp.com/ To reach the ''backend'' / admin panel, please find it at: https://coronatrackerfhnw.herokuapp.com/admin
+An example version of this web-app can be found on: https://coronatrackerfhnw.herokuapp.com/
+<br> To reach the ''backend'' / admin panel, please find it at: https://coronatrackerfhnw.herokuapp.com/admin

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.